Akrasia: Classical answers

 For Aristotle, the opposite of akrasia is enkrateia, a state where an agent has power over their desires.
 Aristotle considered one could be in a state of akrasia with respect to money or temper or glory, but that its core relation was to bodily enjoyment.
 Its causes could be weakness of will, or an impetuous refusal to think.
 At the same time he did not consider it a vice because it is not so much a product of moral choice as a failure to act on one's better knowledge.
+Aristotle believed that Socrates placed too much emphasis on defending the view that "knowledge cannot be overpowered": that we never act against what we in any way take or recognize to be what we should do (Nicomachean Ethics 1145b23-27).
+Though he didn't completely reject Socrates' solution, he disagreed with the way Socrates framed the problem.
+In Aristotle's view, the problem of akrasia is to describe a condition in which a person acts irrationally, and does what an emotion provokes rather than what his reason leads him to, but where the emotion doesn't overpower his reason, and neither does his reason accede to the emotion (Nicomachean Ethics 1151a20-24).

+Aristotle distinguishes two kinds of akrasia: